RELATED INFORMATION AND GUIDANCE

 - A child under the age of 13 is not legally capable of consenting to sex (it is statutory rape) or any other type of sexual touching;

 - Sexual activity with a child under 16 is also an offence;

 - It is an offence for a person to have a sexual relationship with a 16 or 17 year old if they hold a position of trust or authority in relation to them;

 - Where sexual activity with a 16 or 17 year old does not result in an offence being committed, it may still result in harm, or the likelihood of harm being suffered;

 - Non-consensual sex is rape whatever the age of the victim; and

-- If the victim is incapacitated through drink or drugs, or the victim or his or her family has been subject to violence or the threat of it, they cannot be considered to have given true consent; therefore offences may have been committed;
+- If the victim is incapacitated through drink or drugs, or the victim or their family has been subject to violence or the threat of it, they cannot be considered to have given true consent; therefore offences may have been committed;

 - Child sexual exploitation is therefore potentially a child protection issue for all children under the age of 18 years and not just those in a specific age group.